Gifting to Children as Part of an Estate Plan

 In Family Legacy & Philanthropy, Wills & Trusts

-This article uses 2017 Estate and Gift Tax Limits.
+This article uses 2024 Estate and Gift Tax Limits.

 So what can you do to reduce estate tax?

-You can also consider a life insurance policy so that your beneficiaries can use the payout to pay for any estate taxes.
+You can also consider a life insurance policy so that your beneficiaries can use the payout to pay any estate taxes.
 Even better, you can keep life insurance proceeds from becoming part of your estate and themselves being taxed by creating an Irrevocable Life Insurance Trust.
 Borchers Trust Law can assist you with the trust planning aspect of these options.

 And what about minor children, or teenagers?

-One way of protecting assets for future generations is to set up a Trust with “Crummey provisions.”
-In a Crummey trust, the donor can gift the $14,000 (or current yearly gift amount) and have it only be accessible to the beneficiary for a limited time.
-By allowing a window of time whereby the recipient can access the money, it satisfies the rules in IRS standards for a present-day gift.
+Worthy of consideration: a Trust with “Crummey” power provisions.
+In a Crummey Trust, the donor can gift the $18,000 (or current yearly gift amount) and have it be accessible to the beneficiary for only a limited time.
+By allowing a window of time whereby the recipient can access the money (the Crummey power), the trust satisfies the IRS rules for a present-day gift.
 If the recipient didn’t have at least some time period to access the gift, it would not qualify for the yearly exclusion.
-The child will also not have immediate access to the funds if properly drafted.
+After the time, say 30 days, the right of access lapses, so there is no risk that the funds will be lost to the child’s divorce, creditor, or their own personal spending.
+Keep this gifting up for a few years and you will make quite an impact.

-What if I am gifting more than $14,000 to my son/child?
+What if I am gifting more than $18,000 to my son/child?

 Contact us today if you have any questions or need legal advice.